 Did the Police Maintain the Proper Chain of Custody for the Evidence?

-If you had blood or urine samples taken to test your BAC, we could question whether the police maintained the right chain for custody for those samples.
-We can interview nurses, lab technicians, and anyone else involved in the testing to look for errors or breaks in the chain.
+If you had blood or urine samples taken to test your BAC, we will question whether the police maintained the right chain of custody for those samples.
+We will interview nurses, lab technicians, and anyone else involved in the testing to look for errors or breaks in the chain.

-We Have Defended Many People Charged with DWI
+Jay Has Defended Many People Charged With DWI

 Everyone deserves a strong legal defense, whether they are facing a first-time charge or are repeat offenders.
-Because of our strong track record, many clients turn to us when they face DWI charges.
+Because of Blass Law’s strong track record, many clients turn to us when they face DWI charges.
 We fight for their rights.

-Each case is different, and our lawyer will give your case the personalized attention and individual approach that it needs.
+Each case is different, and Jay will give your case the personalized attention and individual approach that it needs.
 Here are some of our case results for DWI cases:

 - Not guilty: Our client was a commercial driver who failed all field sobriety tests after being involved in an accident.
 He was found not guilty by a Harris County jury.

-- Case dismissed: Our client was a habitual offender charged with a felony third offense DWI in Harris County.
+- Case dismissed: Our client was a habitual offender charged with a felony third-offense DWI in Harris County.
 After being pulled over for failing to use a turn signal, he failed all field sobriety tests and was found to have a blood alcohol level of 0.128.
+That case was dismissed.

 - Not guilty: Our client was found not guilty by a Harris County jury after trial for a misdemeanor DWI.
 He had been asleep at the wheel in a moving lane of traffic, failed all field sobriety tests, and had a breath test result of 0.242.

 If you were charged with DWI in Deer Park, you might face serious legal repercussions.
-Our lawyer will evaluate your case and work hard to get you the best possible results.
+Jay, our criminal defense lawyer, will evaluate your case and work hard to get you the best possible results.

-Call Blass Law today at (713) 225-1900 for a confidential case evaluation.
+Call Blass Law today for a confidential case evaluation.
 The sooner you call, the sooner we can start fighting for you.
 You could also get your DWI expunged from your record if your case is dismissed.